acelico/RFPOPI/README.md

 ## Data preview
 An RShiny app is available to have a preliminary visualization of the data contained in the dataset.
 [Link to the app](https://acelico.shinyapps.io/rfpopi_app/)

+## Data download
+The dataset containing the ideational and rhetoric indicators of populism can be downloaded [here](https://github.com/acelico/RFPOPI-Populism-indicators/blob/main/data/RFPOPI%20final%20dataset.csv)

+## Dataset codebook
+The codebook is currently WIP.
+For informations, contact the authors.

 ## Updates
 Latest update: 15/02/2024